SwissBorg/pekko-persistence-postgres/docs/basic-configuration.md

 ## Reference Configuration

-akka-persistence-postgres provides the defaults as part of the [reference.conf]({{ site.repo }}/core/src/main/resources/reference.conf).
+pekko-persistence-postgres provides the defaults as part of the [reference.conf]({{ site.repo }}/core/src/main/resources/reference.conf).
 This file documents all the values which can be configured.

 There are several possible ways to configure loading your database connections.
 Options will be explained below.